 You’ll be hard-pressed to find two people more passionate about design as Ron and Jaime.
 Fortunately for the community of Southern California, Ron and Jaime’s interest in design has unintentionally put them on a crusade to ensure historic properties throughout SoCal are properly preserved.

 Their foundation, Save Iconic Architecture, helps safeguard historic and significant properties throughout the region.
 Here’s how Ron explains their mission: “In LA, we have so much great architecture, across the board.
 It goes back to the teens and even the 1800s!
 And people come to LA and rip that history apart.”
 When Ron and Jaime decided they couldn’t take it any longer, they realized they had to do something.

 Today, Save Iconic Architecture is helping to preserve these properties and ensure the architecture is passed down through the generations.

 Portfolio by Nourison

 “With Nourison, we wanted to use the best fabrics, so our rugs are made of silk and wool.
 We wanted these rugs to look like works of art in a room,” said Ron.
-Jamie enthusiastically added, “you can even hang them on the wall!”
+Jaime enthusiastically added, “you can even hang them on the wall!”

 According to Christopher, the quality is superb, and the entire line is price-point friendly.

-Whether you want to get an A-list-level interior design for your home, care about saving iconic architecture in Los Angeles, or simply want to get a fabulously luxurious rug for your home or apartment, Ron and Jamie’s Woodson & Rummerfield’s House of Design is a great first-stop.
+Whether you want to get an A-list-level interior design for your home, care about saving iconic architecture in Los Angeles, or simply want to get a fabulously luxurious rug for your home or apartment, Ron and Jaime’s Woodson & Rummerfield’s House of Design is a great first-stop.